Sk3W3d/yet-another-board-game/README.md

 HP += 50 at the start of next 2 turns.
 ### 7.2.
 Shield buff
 Absorb the next damage.
-### 7.3.
-Power buff
-POE get at the start of the next turn is multiplied by 3.
-### 7.4.
-Revenge buff
-After receiving the next damage, apply 120% of it to the attacker.
-Note: one role cannot keep more than 1 working buffs at the same time.

 ## 8. That's all
 That is all for the rule of the text-based《Yet another board game》.
 Thanks for finish reading it, and we wish you have fun!